jeffboichuk/ice-marketing/midpoint-review-and-margaritaville-project-working-session.md

 four Ps.

 The best action plans are also *concrete*.
 What does this mean practically?
-You should not leave statements like "we think the line of M'ville toasters that we are proposing should enter the market at a high price" undefined.
+You should not leave statements like "we think the line of Margaritaville toasters that we are proposing should enter the market at a high price" undefined.
 What is a *high* price?
 In this case, you need to assign dollar values to the individual toasters that you think should be launched, using cogent reasoning, in order for your action plan to carry weight.
 No matter the marketing-mix variable, try to bring your recommendations to life by pushing your analysis beyond the abstract.
 The action plan you develop should unambiguously describe what your initiative would look like in the market and get as close to reality as possible.

 Come to class having individually written at least a page of new ideas for your group's action plan.
-Strive to describe how M'ville should implement your recommendation, and how you arrived at these implementation choices, both seamlessly and concretely.
+Strive to describe how Margaritaville should implement your recommendation, and how you arrived at these implementation choices, both seamlessly and concretely.
 In class, your group will be given time to share your ideas with one another, offer constructive feedback, and make progress on your